Rich diamonds glittered on that blank white robe

 Where coppice spots like ermine tails did stain,

-So covering fields there edged and trimmed by groves
+So draped on fields there edged and trimmed by groves

 To reminisce of regal mantle trains.